sporto/elm-tutorial/en/tips-tricks/point-free-style.md

     (+) 10
 ```

-Note how `x` is missing as both an input argument to `add10` and argument to `+`. `add10` is still a function that requires and integer to calculate a result.
+Note how `x` is missing as both an input argument to `add10` and argument to `+`. `add10` is still a function that requires an integer to calculate a result.
 Omitting arguments like this is called __point free style__.

 ## Some more examples